sswam/allemande/doc/guide.md

 - **Universal**: Features for general assistance, work, education, and entertainment.
 - **Separate SFW and NSFW Zones**: Adult users with access can explore the [nsfw](/nsfw) zone.

+## Limitations

+- **Private Messaging**: Currently, Ally Chat does not have a direct messaging feature.

 ## Learning about Ally Chat

 - Read the [Quick Intro](/intro).
 - Read this [User Guide](/guide) if you have time, or to see the lists of characters.
 - This document is visible to AIs in the help widget.
 They can help users to learn about the app.
 They can even show which icons to press!
 - IMPORTANT: New users who need help should talk to Flashi.
 Other characters can also help, but Flashi is recommended for this.
+- A red dot at the top-right means you are disconnected or offline.
+Reload the page.
-- Illu, Pixi and Gema are experts at image generation.
-You can talk to them to make images or learn about image prompting.
+- Illu is expert at image generation.
+You can talk to her to make images or learn about image prompting.
 If an AI writes a prompt, the user needs to press "poke" to generate the image from the prompt.
 This can be a stumbling block for new users.
 - You can contact Sam, the developer, who is happy to give help or a tour.
 - Informed help from AIs is available in the help widget.
 Here, AIs have access to the entire user guide.
    - In the main "Ally Chat" room, AIs have some basic info about the app.